joakim/kay/README.md

 ## Cells

 It's cells all the way down, from environment to values.
-Cells encapsulate slots, expressions and receptors, and communicate by [message signaling](https://en.wikipedia.org/wiki/Cell_communication_(biology)).
+Cells encapsulate fields, expressions and receptors, and communicate by [message signaling](https://en.wikipedia.org/wiki/Cell_communication_(biology)).
 Messages are dynamically matched against the signatures of the cell's [receptor](https://en.wikipedia.org/wiki/Cell_surface_receptor) methods.
 A receptor is responsible for the [transduction](https://en.wikipedia.org/wiki/Signal_transduction) of a received message and for producing a response.

 There's no inheritance, only [cloning](https://en.wikipedia.org/wiki/Clone_%28cell_biology%29), [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) and [protocols](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) ([phenotypes](https://en.wikipedia.org/wiki/Phenotype)).
 The [lineage](https://en.wikipedia.org/wiki/Cell_lineage) of a cell is recorded.

 Cells are by default [encapsulated and opaque](https://en.wikipedia.org/wiki/Information_hiding).
-The internal state may only be accessed from the outside through setter and getter messages, unless marked as exposed.
+The internal state may only be accessed from the outside through setter and getter messages, unless marked as mutable.
 Exceptions are handled internally, a cell can not crash.

 Cells are [first-class](https://en.wikipedia.org/wiki/First-class_function) [reference types](https://en.wikipedia.org/wiki/Value_type_and_reference_type) that are [passed by value](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_value), with [lexical closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
 They are [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure#Persistent_hash_array_mapped_trie), the "[observer](https://en.wikipedia.org/wiki/Observer_(quantum_physics))" of a cell gets a fixed "view" of the cell's state as it was at that instant in time.
 [Mutating](https://en.wikipedia.org/wiki/Mutation) a cell creates a new variant from that view for the observer, based on structural sharing of its past variants.
 Cells may subscribe to each other, enabling [reactivity](https://en.wikipedia.org/wiki/Reactive_programming#Object-oriented).